Many retirees aren’t ready for the costs

 From the data, researchers found that only 45 percent of people questioned knew they would need between 80 and 90 percent of their pre-retirement income to maintain their current lifestyles.
 Roughly 42 percent of people still believed that health insurance, disability insurance or Medicare will cover the cost of long-term care.

-Although many still have questions concerning retirement, it's well-known that aging in place can be far more cost-efficient than moving to a retirement home.
-Those worried about the safety of a loved one living at home may want to install a senior alert system.
-This device can be worn around a person's neck so they can call for help if they fall.
+Although many still have questions concerning retirement, it’s well-known that aging in place can be far more cost-efficient than moving to a retirement home.
+Those worried about the safety of a loved one living at home may want to install a medical alert system.
+This device can be worn around a person’s neck so they can call for help if they fall.
 For a sense of what these devices can cost, compare the Bay Alarm Medical system to the Philips Lifeline cost – the difference is considerable, so a little shopping around can save a lot.